wavefrontHQ/docs/pages/doc/alerts_faq.md

 ## Why Did My Alert Misfire?

-False positive alerts can be a big problem because they can lead to alert fatigue--the alert recipients stop paying attention to alerts.
+False positive alerts can be a big problem because they can lead to alert fatigue - the alert recipients stop paying attention to alerts.
 Reasons for false positive are similar to reasons for the alert firing.
 * The alert sees data that meet the alert condition.
 However, the actual data changed so the condition wasn't met for a long enough time.
 * Functions in the alert query make it look as if the condition was met for the **Trigger Window** time.